cortexproject/cortex/docs/guides/shuffle-sharding.md

 3. **Shuffle sharding**, activated by using `-ruler.enable-sharding=true` and `-ruler.sharding-strategy=shuffle-sharding`.
 Similarly to default sharding, rulers use the ring to distribute workload, but rule groups for each tenant can only be evaluated on limited number of rulers (`-ruler.tenant-shard-size`, can also be set per tenant as `ruler_tenant_shard_size` in overrides).

 Note that when using sharding strategy, each rule group is evaluated by single ruler only, there is no replication.

+### Compactor shuffle sharding

+Cortex compactor can run in three modes:

+1. **No sharding at all.** This is the most basic mode of the compactor.
+It is activated by using `-compactor.sharding-enabled=false` (default).
+In this mode every compactor will run every compaction.
+2. **Default sharding**, activated by using `-compactor.sharding-enabled=true` and `-compactor.sharding-strategy=default` (default).
+In this mode compactors register themselves into the ring.
+Each compactor will then select and evaluate only those users that it "owns".
+3. **Shuffle sharding**, activated by using `-compactor.sharding-enabled=true` and `-compactor.sharding-strategy=shuffle-sharding`.
+Similarly to default sharding, compactors use the ring to distribute workload, but compactions groups for each tenant can only be evaluated on limited number of compactors (`-compactor.tenant-shard-size`, can also be set per tenant as `compactor_tenant_shard_size` in overrides).

+The Cortex compactor by default shards by tenant ID when sharding is enabled.

+With shuffle sharding selected as the sharding strategy, a subset of the compactors will be used to handle a user based on the shard size.

+The idea behind using the shuffle sharding strategy for the compactor is to further enable horizontal scalability and build tolerance for compactions that may take longer than the compaction interval.

 ## FAQ